NEW_DEPLOYMENT_FREEZEfeature flag. Contact Harness Support to enable the feature.

 - You can also view Last Updated By and all the scheduled Deployment Freeze Windows details.

 Verify Deployment Freeze

 When the Deployment Freeze setting is enabled, the Start New Deployment button is disabled in Continuous Deployments.

 The following other Harness Manager elements are also disabled:

 - Deploy button in Pipeline.

-To disable Deployment Freeze (including any scheduled Freeze Windows), just move the Deployment Governance page's slider back to OFF, and then click Confirm when prompted.
+To disable Deployment Freeze (including any scheduled Freeze Windows), just move the Disable all deployment page's slider back to OFF, and then click Confirm when prompted.

 If you enable Deployment Freeze while you are using Harness Community Edition, and then upgrade to Harness Essentials or Professional, your Deployment Freeze settings are retained but not applied at runtime in the Professional Edition.
 You must re-enable the Deployment Freeze in Harness Professional.